JmPotato/rsomhaP/README.md

 docker run -p 5299:5299 rsomhap
 ```

+Access the admin page at "http://{your-deployment-url}/admin" to manage your blog.
+The initial password is the same as the username configured in [`config.toml`](https://github.com/JmPotato/rsomhaP/blob/62dd746dfd6f7413d161a1fde79b82a0589b241b/config.toml#L14), **which you should change after the first login as soon as possible.**.

 Technically, you can deploy rsomhaP with modern SaaS infrastructures entirely free from scratch.
 For example:

 - Use [TiDB Serverless](https://www.pingcap.com/tidb-serverless) as the MySQL-compatible database.